Crypto's Great Divide: IMF Warns of Risks, World Bank Hails Opportunities--Who's Right?

 4. Real-World Utility

-A 2024 Review of Financial Studies paper revealed DeFi's double-dege sword: while expanding credit access in Kenya by 28% , over 60% of protocols contained critical smart contract flaws (Cong et al.).
+A 2024 Review of Financial Studies paper revealed DeFi's double-edge- sword: while expanding credit access in Kenya by 28% , over 60% of protocols contained critical smart contract flaws (Cong et al.).
 This aligns with the Central Bank of Kenya's warning about 'algorithmic discrimination' in loan approvals.

 CLAIM: "Kenyan farmers use DeFi lending"